 Can the bank apply payments to the “purchase portion” of the account first and then to the cash advance balance?

-The bank must apply the amount paid in excess of the minimum payment to the balance with the highest interest rate.
-For example, if the highest interest rate applicable to your account applies to the cash advance balance, the amount of any payment you make in excess of the minimum payment would be applied to the cash advance balance.
+The bank must apply any amount paid that is more than the minimum payment to the balance with the highest interest rate.
+For example, if the highest interest rate on your account applies to the cash advance balance, the amount of any payment you make in excess of the minimum payment would be applied to the cash advance balance.

 For deferred interest plans:

-- You may request to apply extra amounts to the deferred interest balance before other balances; and
+- You may request to apply extra amounts to the deferred interest balance before other balances.

 - For the two billing cycles prior to the end of the deferred interest period, the credit card company must apply your entire payment in excess of the minimum payment amount to the deferred interest rate balance first.